lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

     explicitly specifying these defaults is considered good practice to avoid confusion when sharing input files with other LAMMPS users.

-Each LAMMPS command is accompanied by extensive online documentation
+Each LAMMPS command is accompanied by extensive online |lammpsdocs|
-that details the different options for that command :cite:`lammps_docs`.
+that details the different options for that command.
 From the LAMMPS--GUI editor buffer, you can access the documentation by
 right-clicking on a line containing a command (e.g., ``units lj``)
 and selecting ``View Documentation for `units'``.
 This action
 should prompt your web browser to open the corresponding URL for the
 online manual.

+.. |lammpsdocs| raw:: html

+    <a href="https://docs.lammps.org" target="_blank">documentation</a>

 The next step is to create the simulation box and populate it with
 atoms.
 Modify the ``System definition`` category of